Showcase: a test article

 Most of the time the changes are little improvements, but sometimes there are regressions, like an image not scaled correctly or tables behaving strangely.

-As I am not going to re-read everything I’ve written with the different browsers I use, I decided it would be a good idea to have a document that uses more or less all features I am currently using.
+As I am not going to re-read everything I’ve written with the different browsers I use, I decided it would be a good idea to have a document that uses more or less all the features I am currently using.

-I actually have been using something like that for a long time, but it was incomplete and partially broken.
+I have been using something like that for a long time, but it was incomplete and partially broken.

 Subsection